rkzn/open-api-docs/docs/account-authentication.md

 ## Playground

-To experiment with API authorization process you can use the playground option of your API application.
+To experiment with the API authorization process you can use the playground option of your API application.

 For accessing playground go to your Open API applications page, click on an application playground button: